 9. Repeat the above process if necessary.

 Hard water stain removal is not a perfect science.
 Sometimes the results may be extraordinary, and other times it may not.
 When it comes to mineral stain removal there such thing as permanent damage to the glass.
 Sometimes hard water staining can not be removed and in these cases it might be worth thinking about replacing the glass or calling your insurance company to see if they will cover the damage.

 How to quote for the job

-Hard water stain removal is a specialty process and can sometimes be hard work.
+Hard water stain removal on glass windows is a specialty process and can sometimes be hard work.
 It is not part of a normal window cleaning service.
 The stain removal process is often quoted as a percentage of the replacement cost of the glass.